 Nishida Kitarō was the most significant and influential Japanese philosopher of the twentieth-century.
 His work is pathbreaking in several respects: it established in Japan the creative discipline of philosophy as practiced in Europe and the Americas; it enriched that discipline by infusing Anglo-European philosophy with Asian sources of thought; it provided a new basis for philosophical treatments of East Asian Buddhist thought; and it produced novel theories of self and world with rich implications for contemporary philosophizing.
 Nishida’s work is also frustrating for its repetitive and often obscure style, exceedingly abstract formulations, and detailed but frequently dead-end investigations.
 Nishida once said of his work, “I have always been a miner of ore; I have never managed to refine it” (Nishida 1958, Preface).
 A concise presentation of his achievements therefore will require extensive selection, interpretation and clarification.

-This article presents his work in a roughly chronological order.
+This article presents Nishida’s work in a roughly chronological order.
 We may understand his philosophical project overall as an attempt to restore to experience and consciousness the rigor, necessity and universality accorded to logic.
 This project developed in a direction quite opposite to that of psychologism, which would reduce logic to the contingencies of the individual mind or brain.
-It also differed from efforts to establish pure logic as a self-explanatory realm in that Nishida insisted on the starting point of experience, a priority he shared with Husserl's phenomenology and William James' radical empiricism.
-We might characterize his philosophy in general as a phenomenological metaphysics or an ontology of logical forms, but with one qualification: although he proposed a unitary source of such forms, that source is neither exclusionary nor positive; in other words the source itself cannot be described monistically as a single, more basic form or thing.
-Nishida eventually called this source MU (nothingness), a notion he found particularly prominent in the traditions of the East.
-His interests led him to develop a philosophy of culture, and his status as Japan's premier philosopher led government officials to call upon him for justification of Japanese expansionism in the late 1930s and early 40s.
+It also differed from efforts to establish pure logic as a self-explanatory realm, in that Nishida insisted on the starting point of experience, a priority he shared with Husserl’s phenomenology and William James’ radical empiricism.
+We might characterize his philosophy in general as a phenomenological metaphysics for its universalizing of first-person experience.
+It can also be considered an ontology of logical forms for its investigations of their experiential basis, with one qualification: although Nishida proposed a unitary source of such forms, that source is neither exclusionary nor positive; in other words the source itself cannot be described monistically as a single, more basic form or thing.
+Nishida eventually called this source “mu” (nothingness), a notion he found particularly prominent in Asian traditions.
+His interests led him to develop a philosophy of culture, and his status as Japan’s premier philosopher led government officials to call upon him for justification of Japanese expansionism in the late 1930s and early 40s.
 His last work recapitulated his non-dualistic account of world and self, but also reinterpreted the meaning of death.

 - 1. Biography